Bills WR Benjamin believes he's hit 'rock bottom'

 "It's just a bad season," Benjamin said Monday as the Bills, with a 3-7 record, returned from their bye week.
 "It is what it is.
 Just football, man.
 You have good seasons, you have bad seasons.
 I've had successful seasons in this league.
 I'll have plenty more.
 For some reason, it's just not the year."

-Some fans in Buffalo have criticized Benjamin on social media for his performance this season, as well as for a perceived lack of effort that Benjamin has previously disputed.
+Some fans in Buffalo have criticized Benjamin on social media for his performance this season as well as for a perceived lack of effort that Benjamin has previously disputed.
 Benjamin said Monday he feels "bombarded" and has avoided social media.

-"I can't really get on there and really have fun with it no more because they (have) kind of taken the fun out of that," he said. "(I've been) just bombarded by the fans and bombarded by the people.
+"I can't really get on there and really have fun with it no more because they [have] kind of taken the fun out of that," he said.
+"Just bombarded by the fans and bombarded by the people.
 The way of our life, I guess, right now."

 Benjamin, a former first-round pick selected No. 28 overall by the Carolina Panthers in 2014, is on pace for a career-low 32 catches for 483 yards this season.

-"This is as low as my low (has been)," he said.
+"This is as low as my low [has been]," he said.

 Playing a season-low 50 percent of snaps in the Bills' win Nov.
 11 over the New York Jets, Benjamin was held without a catch on three targets.
 One incompletion came on a pass from quarterback Matt Barkley when Benjamin appeared to make a leaping catch in the end zone but could not keep the ball secure before he hit the ground.

-"You think about the people (who are) already sending you messages, before you even look at them," Benjamin said of the missed opportunity at a touchdown.
+"You think about the people [who are] already sending you messages, before you even look at them," Benjamin said of the missed opportunity at a touchdown.
 "You feel like you let your hometown down.
 You feel like you're letting your family down because I need those balls.

 "Every ball, I pride myself on catching it, bringing it down.
 Even those balls, I want to come down with it.
 I'm tougher on myself than anybody.
 I'm the first guy to criticize myself and the first guy to get on myself about anything.
 Unfortunately I didn't come down with them, the balls that we needed, the balls that I needed.
 It's football, and you just got to move on from it."